- Take part in the adventure as part of a passionate team striving for excellence.

 - Promote the establishment's products.

-First of all, you are preparing a hotel training course, ideally with a complementary barman/barmaid qualification.
+First of all, you are preparing for a hotel training course with ideally a Barman/Barmaid Complementary Mention.

-In addition, you are a self-motivated team player with excellent presentation skills.
+In addition, you are motivated, have a great team spirit and have an excellent presentation.

-And if you're passionate about the world of luxury, you'll never lose sight of the fact that your main objective is to help our guests experience unforgettable moments.
+Finally, you are passionate about the world of luxury, you will never lose sight of the fact that your main objective is to allow our guests to experience unforgettable moments.

 You have a spirit of discovery and a real appetite for creativity.

-Built in 1911 by hotelier Jules Cadillat and inaugurated two years later in April 1913, the Hôtel Plaza Athénée is located on the Avenue Montaigne, which was laid out in 1850 and dotted with sumptuous mansions and famous cabarets.
-The hotel quickly established itself as one of the most sought-after palaces in the City of Light, so much so that it doubled in size during the Roaring Twenties.
+Built in 1911 by the hotelier Jules Cadillat and inaugurated two years later in April 1913, the Hotel Plaza Athénée is located on Avenue Montaigne, pierced in 1850 and lined with sumptuous residences and renowned cabarets.
+The hotel quickly established itself as one of the most popular palaces in the City of Lights, so much so that it doubled its size during the Roaring Twenties.

-In 1936, the iconic brasserie Le Relais Plaza opened its doors: already revolutionary at the time, Constant Lefranc's Art Deco design was inspired by the Normandie's first-class dining room.
+In 1936, the iconic Le Relais Plaza brasserie opened its doors: already revolutionary at the time, the Art Deco layout designed by Constant Lefranc was inspired by the first-class dining room in Normandy.

-The 1946 opening of the Maison Christian Dior a few steps from the hotel marked the beginning of a long history of couture, with other designers following in its wake.
-Avenue Montaigne became the fashion Mecca of Paris, and the Hôtel Plaza Athénée the meeting place for its customers.
+The opening in 1946 of the Christian Dior House a few steps from the hotel marked the beginning of a long history with fashion as other designers settled in its wake.
+Avenue Montaigne then became the fashion hotspot in Paris, and the Hotel Plaza Athénée became the meeting place for its customers.